jonybhm/Shade_knight/README.md

 ## Authors & contributors

+El setup original del repositorio fue hecho por [Jonathan De Castro](https://github.com/jonybhm).
-The original setup of this repository is by [FULL_NAME](https://github.com/GITHUB_USERNAME).
+The original setup of this repository is by [Jonathan De Castro](https://github.com/jonybhm).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/GITHUB_USERNAME/REPO_SLUG/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/jonybhm/REPO_SLUG/contributors).

 ## Security